NQCD/NQCDynamics.jl/docs/src/devdocs/diffeq.md

 The user can also write their own callbacks and give these to any of the dynamics functions to manipulate the progress of the dynamics or introduce their own saving mechanism.

-We also provide a few pre-made callbacks which can be given to the dynamics functions.
+We also provide two pre-made callbacks which can be given to the dynamics functions.
 These are the [`TerminatingCallback`](@ref DynamicsUtils.TerminatingCallback), for terminating the simulation early, and the [`CellBoundaryCallback`](@ref DynamicsUtils.CellBoundaryCallback) that can be used to ensure the atoms obey the periodicity of the simulation cell.